PrajwalSD/runSAS/README.md

 _Tip: To disable email alerts temporarily for a run, just append `--noemail` during the launch i.e. `./runSAS.sh --noemail`, this will not send any emails for that specific run.
 If you want to send an email for a specific batch append `--mail <email-address>` at the end_

 # Can I delay the execution?
-Yes, runSAS supports a simple time based delay. just add `--delay <time-in-seconds>` during the launch i.e. `./runSAS.sh --delay 3600` to delay a batch run by 1 hour.
+Yes, runSAS supports a simple time based delay. just add `--delay <time-in-seconds>` during the launch.
+As an example `./runSAS.sh --delay 3600` to delay a batch run by 1 hour.

 # How to schedule runSAS batch?
 runSAS supports batch (non-interactive) mode for scheduling purposes, simply append `--batch --nocolors` to the launch command.
-If you're intending to use it within a wrapper script then use the typical `$?` to capture the exit return code from runSAS.sh script, success=0 and error=1 e.g. `nohup ./runSAS.sh -fu 2 3 --batch --nocolors &`
+If you're intending to use it within a wrapper script then use the typical `$?` to capture the exit return code from runSAS.sh script (success=0 and error=1).
+Example: `nohup ./runSAS.sh -fu 2 3 --batch --nocolors &`

 # How's job/flow failure managed?
 runSAS will detect job failures and notify the user via email with error info and logs, the failed batch can be resumed via `--resume <batchid>` option e.g. `./runSAS.sh --resume 420`